 Bring Your Awareness to Your Feet

 A friend who is a globe-trotting executive with a brutal travel schedule told me his favorite practice is to close his eyes and bring his awareness to the soles of his feet.
 He then feels into the sensations of his feet connecting to the ground which, in his case, is often the carpet of a hotel room.

 Most of us live in our heads, especially when pressed for time.
 Bringing our awareness to the soles of our feet for a few seconds is especially helpful for the chronically time-stressed.
 It grounds us and provides a break in the stream of thinking absorbing our attention.

 If you have a regular yoga practice, you might find yourself bringing your awareness to the soles of your feet spontaneously.
+The benefit of regular practice is that new habits kick in when we most need them.
 I first noticed doing this automatically during a gut renovation of my kitchen that created a thick field of dust, noise that my neighbors quickly tired of, and a state of utter upheaval in my home which was mostly zip-locked behind large plastic tarps.

 In my bedroom, away from the renovation fray, the appealing softness of the wood floor under my feet drew me inside.
 I closed my eyes and felt into the sensations – the warmth and smoothness of the wood, how good it feels to balance my weight evenly on my feet, and how pleasant it is to “enjoy the breath.”

 Within a few moments, I felt centered again, content even, and equipped to deal with the chaos created all around me.

 When we’re waiting for the light to change to cross the street, in a long line at the post office during the holiday season, or in an unpleasant meeting, we can tune into the breath.